deadeye03/Bingo/README.md

 ## Overview

-- This is Bingo game which is two player game
+- This is a Bingo game designed for two players.
-- You can play this with game with your freind
+- Enjoy playing with your friend for a fun and engaging experience.
-- Experienced smooth and userfreindly UI
+- Features a smooth, intuitive, and user-friendly interface for seamless gameplay.

 ## Tech Stack
 - Socket.IO